Blog

 14. Histogram

-A histogram is one of the most straightforward ways to show the distribution of numerical data.
+A histogram is one of the most straightforward ways to show the distribution of quantitative values across different ranges.
 It groups data into bins and uses bars to represent the frequency of each group.

 15. Box Plot (Box-and-Whisker Plot)

 When you need to show the spread of data and spot any outliers, this chart is perfect for the job.
-It neatly displays the median, quartiles, and outliers, all in one simple visual, making it ideal for comparing multiple groups.
+It neatly displays the median, quartiles, and outliers along the vertical axis, all in one simple visual, making it ideal for comparing multiple groups.
 Say you're looking at salary distributions across departments—this chart helps you quickly spot any big variations or outliers that need attention.
 Just be careful not to include too many categories at once, as that can make the chart feel cluttered and harder to read.

 16. Density Plot

-A density plot is basically a smoother, more polished version of a histogram.
+A density plot is basically a smoother, more polished version of the same chart as Histogram.
 Instead of using bars, it gives you a continuous curve that shows how your data is distributed.
 This makes it great for visualizing continuous data without the chunky bins you get with histograms.

 Think about when you're tracking website traffic over time, a density plot creates a smooth curve that highlights where most of your data points fall, without the breaks or sharp edges you'd see in a histogram.
 It’s a nice way to get a clearer picture of the distribution